Barre/privaxy/README.md

 ### Using a pre-built binary

-Pre-built binaries for Macos and Linux (x86_64) are provided on [github releases](https://github.com/Barre/privaxy/releases).
+Pre-built binaries for major operating systems and platforms are provided at [github releases](https://github.com/Barre/privaxy/releases).

 ### Local system configuration